Zheng-Bote/web-srv_image-tester/README.md

 #### OpenSSL (optional)

 > \[!NOTE]
-> only needed if the webserver should run secured with https
+> only needed if the web-applicationserver should run secured with https

 OpenSSL - a robust, commercial-grade, full-featured toolkit for general-purpose cryptography and secure communication.